-Action needed with Burma maternal, child healthDecember 2nd, 2013 in Health /
+Action needed with Burma maternal, child healthDecember 2, 2013 in Medicine & Health / Health

 As a regional neighbour to Myanmar, the Commonwealth Government has recognised Australia has a responsibility – and the capacity – to help alleviate poverty in the developing nation.
 Australia is also able to support Myanmar to develop an effective maternal and child health care.

 But while some progress has been made, it is essential that funding commitments and support continue, to ensure Myanmar can reach its targets for improving the health of its most vulnerable citizens.

 Worldwide, in the five minutes it takes to read this page, three women will lose their lives to complications of pregnancy or childbirth.

 Sixty others will suffer debilitating injuries and infection due to the same causes.
 And 70 children will die, nearly 30 of them newborn babies.